 Insights from Emotionally Focused Couples Therapy (EFT) to help you save your relationship after the affair.

-The aftermath of an affair is emotional chaos, injured partner grappling with rage and intense negative feelings.
-An Injured partner has to make sense of the changed relationship, something they thought would never happen.
+Often, the injured partner grapples with rage and intense negative feelings.
+He or she has to make sense of the changed relationship.

 The big dilemma: Should I forgive, or should I leave?